Theresa Hak Kyung Cha: Career and personal life

 Cha began her career as a performance artist, producer, director, and writer in 1974.
 She also worked as an usher and cashier from 1974 to 1977 at the Pacific Film Archive, with friends.
+She was known to study and practice mainly in the Bay Area as well as Paris and New York.

-In 1979 Cha traveled back to South Korea for the first time in seventeen years.
+In 1979, Cha traveled back to South Korea for the first time in seventeen years.
 She had long expressed great anticipation to return in her book Exilée, where she describes the flight in terms of the sixteen time zones that separate San Francisco from Seoul.
-It was a sorrowful but memorable trip.
-The excitement of finally returning to her homeland was diminished by the cool reception she received from her own people, to whom she was just another foreigner. "...she visited South Korea with her brother in the midst of massive student demonstrations, only to learn that she was a stranger at home."

-Cha performed "Other Things Seen, Other Things Heard" at the San Francisco Museum of Modern Art in 1979, attracting the attention of Robert Atkins, art critic for the San Francisco Bay Guardian.
+As a major event in her life and work, her family's exile from Korea in 1963 was a subject she treated often symbolically, representing displacement through shifts and ruptures in the visual and linguistic forms of her work.
+In a broad group of works, Cha engages a variety of theoretical models to articulate the experience of displacement.
+That year in 1979, Cha also performed her work Other Things Seen, Other Things Heard at the San Francisco Museum of Modern Art, attracting the attention of Robert Atkins, art critic for the San Francisco Bay Guardian.

 In August 1980, Cha moved to New York City, working as an editor and writer for Tanam Press.
 Earlier that year, she also traveled to Japan and then back to South Korea, this time working on the film White Dust From Mongolia from May to July 1980 with her brother.
 They were never able to finish the film due to the dangerous political situation in South Korea at the time.
-South Korea's President Park Chung Hee had just been assassinated that previous May and restrictive new laws had been declared.
+South Korea's President Park Chung Hee had just been assassinated the previous year and restrictive new laws had been declared.
 The Chas were harassed by South Korean officials who thought they might be North Korean spies.

 In 1981, Cha began teaching video art at Elizabeth Seton College while working in the design department of the Metropolitan Museum of Art.
 She was awarded an artist's residence at the Nova Scotia College of Art and Design in 1982.

-While some authors have described Cha's character as ambitious and disciplined, others have described her as undisciplined, tragic, pure, and intelligent.
 She married photographer Richard Barnes in May 1982; the two had met in a drawing class in 1975, during her time at UC Berkeley.

 Style

 Themes

 From 1910 to 1945, the Korean language was forbidden to be communicated in Korea under Japanese rule.
 Cha linked her own process of learning language – whether that be in her Korean first language, English, French or Latin – to the extraordinary cultural oppression experienced in Korea during this nearly 40-year period.
+She is known to have written mainly on a manual typewriter or by hand, often deliberately misspelling words or otherwise altering generally accepted word usage to create double meanings or other affects ("some time" rather than sometime" for example).